 Please note, the fields and their associated dates were and continue to be correctly labeled in our database and the information for each breath test is contained as a separate and single record.
 The raw data remains correct and all information was and continues to be properly labeled.

 The issue only related to the generation of Subject Test Electronic Data Original Breath Test Affidavits (Form 38) and in no way affected by this issue.
 Original Breath Test Affidavits are printed at the time of the test and prior to being uploaded to the FDLE’s database.

 Search Intoxilyzer 8000 COBRA Data From Other States

-Breath Instrument Data Center - The Ohio Department of Health publishes COBRA data for certain information obtained from the various Intoxilyzer 8000 instruments used in Ohio.
-What are the differences between the information published by Ohio and the information published in the state of Florida?
+Breath Instrument Data Center – The Ohio Department of Health publishes COBRA data for certain information obtained from the various Intoxilyzer 8000 instruments used in Ohio.
+What are the differences between the information published by Ohio and the information published in Florida?

-First, more information is available to criminal defense attorneys in Ohio including the "Sample Duration" and the "Sample Attempts."
-It appears that Florida intentionally designed its version of the software to hide this information.
+First, more information is available to DUI defense attorneys in Ohio, including the “Sample Duration” and the “Sample Attempts.”
+Florida intentionally designed its version of the software to not preserve this information.

-Secondly, the FDLE website where the information on the various breath test instruments used in Florida is published is very difficult to use.
-The data is published in PDF files which are difficult to search.
-On the other hand, in Ohio, DUI defense attorneys can use the search options available on the website to find information based on the following fields:
+Secondly, Ohio publishes the information in a way that is easier to use.
+FDLE published the data in PDF files which are difficult to search.
+In Ohio, DUI defense attorneys can use the search options available on the website to find information based on the following fields: